borapallavi4-droid/Rising-Waters/README.md

 # Rising Waters – AI Flood Prediction System

 ## Team Members
-- Shaik Daimel Basith
-- K. Prasamhita
-- D. Keerthi Priya
-- K. Venkata Prahladu
-- A. Shanmukha Rao
+-BORA PALLAVI

 ## Abstract
-This project predicts flood risk using Machine Learning based on environmental and geographical parameters.
+This project presents a Machine Learning-based flood prediction system that estimates flood risk using environmental and geographical parameters.
+The model is trained on historical data containing factors such as rainfall, river levels, elevation, and weather conditions.
+By analyzing these features, the system predicts the probability of flooding, enabling early warnings and helping authorities and communities take preventive measures to reduce the impact of flood disasters.

 ## Technologies
 - Python